Michael Blümelhuber

-Michael Blümelhuber (born September 23, 1865, Christkindl, Unterhimmel-Christkindl (now a part of Steyr), Upper Austria — January 1936, Steyr) was a famous Austrian metalcutter.
+Michael Blümelhuber (born September 23, 1865, Christkindl, Unterhimmel-Christkindl (now a part of Steyr), Upper Austria — January 1936, Steyr) was an Austrian metalcutter.
 In 1910 he founded a master craftsman studio in Steyr, which closed in 1943.
 By the use of the Ajoure technique (often mislabeled as filigree) he brought metalcutting to a higher artistic level.
 He became internationally known through his participation in the World Fairs 1900 in Paris and 1902 in London.